Facebook Office Security Includes Batman-esque Weirdness

 Anti-bomb precautions and an emergency panic chute are just two examples of elaborate and unusual security measures intended to keep Facebook staff and founder Mark Zuckerberg himself safe at work, Business Insider reports.

 Based on conversations with current and former Facebook security personnel, plus recently publicized internal documents, the report paints a picture of unusually robust security efforts.
-The intense precautions are a result of the challenge of keeping safe not only the high profile Zuckerberg, but also the thousands of employees coming and going from the tech giant’s headquarters.
-Complicating what might otherwise be a more typical office security situation is the fact that modern day Facebook has serious opponents and detractors, ranging from privacy advocates to those who blame the social media site for the unprecedented spread of misinformation across the internet, particularly when it comes to social and political issues.
+The intense precautions are a result of the challenge of keeping safe not only the high-profile Zuckerberg, but also the thousands of employees coming and going from the tech giant’s headquarters.
+Complicating what might otherwise be a more typical office security situation is the fact that modern-day Facebook has serious opponents and detractors, ranging from privacy advocates to those who blame the social media site for the unprecedented spread of misinformation across the internet, particularly when it comes to social and political issues.

 Sources describe security details that have ramped up over the years, beginning reluctantly and becoming more robust over time.